What Changed in This Update (July 2026)

 3. Other grounds: catch-all provisions

 However, the implied covenant of good faith and fair dealing may allow you to challenge Apple’s discretionary termination as abusive, particularly if Apple does not refer to Section 2.8 of the DPLA or Section 10 of the ADA in its termination notice.
-Developers are increasingly invoking this covenant to challenge Apple’s claim to unfettered discretion.
+Developers have invoked this covenant to challenge Apple’s claim to unfettered discretion with mixed results, as two recent decisions show.

 From the firm’s practice